 NPWS minor park entry signs provide visitors with the first impression of the park.
 They are visual markers displaying the park name and are the graphic panels are designed to reflect a major characteristic of the park.
 They convey a parks personality, character and possibly its historic context.
 All this adds to the visitor’s experience upon arrival by creating a sense of welcome.

-Minor park entry signs based on Aboriginal artwork
+Minor park entry signs based on provided Aboriginal artwork

 Aboriginal artwork forms the basis for these graphic panels.